Arc (programming language): Motives

 In the essay Being Popular Graham describes a few of his goals for the language.
 While many of the goals are very general ("Arc should be hackable", "there should be good libraries"), he did give some specifics.
-For example, he believes it important for a language to be terse:
+For example, he believes it is important for a language to be terse:

 He also stated that it is better for a language to only implement a small number of axioms, even when that means the language may not have features that large organizations want, such as object-orientation (OO).
 Further, Graham thinks that OO is not useful as its methods and patterns are just "good design", and he views the language features used to implement OO as partly mistaken.
 At Arc's introduction in 2008, Graham stated one of its benefits was its brevity.

 A controversy among Lisp programmers is whether, and how much, the s-expressions of the language should be complemented by other forms of syntax.
 Graham thinks that added syntax should be used in situations where pure s-expressions would be overly verbose, saying, "I don't think we should be religiously opposed to introducing syntax into Lisp."
 Graham also thinks that efficiency problems should be solved by giving the programmer a good profiler.